lukewilde/phaser-js-boilerplate/readme.md

 * Use relative file paths for any assets loaded by your HTML or JavaScript.
 This will negate any potential path issues when the game is later uploaded to a webserver.
 * If working with [Texture Atlases](http://en.wikipedia.org/wiki/Texture_atlas) create an `assets` directory and place individual sprites and template files in here.
 Output your atlases and their associated data to the `src/images` directory.
 * Borwserify is crazy powerful.
-I'm not going to quote Spiderman, but you should definitely check this out [Substack's Browserify Handbook](https://github.com/substack/browserify-handbook)
+I'm not going to quote Spiderman, but you should definitely check out [Substack's Browserify Handbook](https://github.com/substack/browserify-handbook)

 ### Updating or Adding Libraries